FMMT666/launchpad.py/README.md

  Until now (6/2017), Launchpad.py does not have an event system built in.
 You need to poll the buttons' or potentiometer's values manually.
- Notice that actually nothing will get lost, but every event you create will be buffered (until you run out or memory :).
+ Notice that actually nothing will get lost, but every event you create will be buffered (until you run out or memory).
 If you don't poll the buttons or potentiometers regulary, your might end up with thousands of old states and values, blocking the current input.
  Especially rotating a potentiometer or pushing a slider, creates an event for each single value that was sampled.
 This can easily be hundreds of messages in a few seconds.